 Add 1 volume of Stop & Glo® substrate to 50 volumes of Stop & Glo® buffer and invert to mix (see Note 12).
 Wrap in foil to protect from light.

-Equilibrate cells to room temperature for 10 minutes
+Equilibrate cells to room temperature for 10 minutes.

 Add 65 μl of Passive lysis buffer to each well and incubate at room temperature for 15 minutes while rocking.